so1ve/lite-emit/README.md

 // Output:
 // 42

+// Remove all wildcard listeners emitter.off("*");

-// Remove all listeners for all events emitter.off("*");
+// Remove all listeners for all events emitter.clear();
-// Output:
-// <NONE>
 ```

 ## License